-Plaintiff D.D. ("Plaintiff"), a minor, now moves for preliminary approval of the class action settlement in this case.
+Plaintiff C.J. ("Plaintiff"), a minor, now moves for preliminary approval of the class action settlement in this case.
 The Settlement Agreement (hereafter, "Settlement") and its exhibits are attached as Exhibit 1 to the concurrently filed Declaration of Philip L. Fraietta ("Fraietta Decl.").
-This case concerns allegations that Defendant deceptively marketed and sold in-game items and ingame currency for its popular online video game, Pokémon Go (hereinafter, "Pokémon GO").
+This case concerns allegations that Defendant deceptively marketed and sold in-game items and ingame currency for its popular online video game, Genshin Impact (hereinafter, "GI").
 Plaintiff alleges that these items and in-game currency are frequently purchased by minors who were unable to exercise their unrestricted rights under state laws to rescind contracts into which they entered with Defendant.
-Plaintiff seeks to represent a class of all persons in the United States who, while under the age of 18, made a purchase within Pokémon GO.
+Plaintiff seeks to represent a class of all persons in the United States who, while under the age of 18, made a purchase within GI.

-Defendant vigorously denies Plaintiff's allegations, and continued litigation poses risks to Plaintiff and the putative class he seeks to represent.
+Defendant vigorously denies Plaintiff's allegations, and continued litigation poses risks to Plaintiff and the putative class she seeks to represent.
 Absent settlement, Defendant would challenge the pleadings, oppose class certification, move for summary judgment, litigate the case at trial, and appeal any victory for Class Members.
 Victory for the Defendant at any one of those steps would leave putative class members without any relief whatsoever.

-Recognizing the risk and uncertainty of protracted litigation, the parties participated in a full-day mediation session with Gregory Lindstrom of Phillips ADR, followed by many months of follow-on settlement discussions.
-These efforts resulted in a Settlement Agreement that provides substantial benefits to the proposed Class.
-Specifically, the Settlement will require Niantic to change its practices with respect to minors in the United States to ensure that its refund policies are put in full compliance with California Family Code §§ 6701 and 6710, which Plaintiff's counsel estimates has a value of up to tens of millions of dollars to the Settlement Class.
-The settlement benefits are summarized as follows:
+Recognizing the risk and uncertainty of protracted litigation, the parties participated in a full-day mediation session with Gregory Lindstrom of Phillips ADR, which culminated in a mediator's proposal and near-final term sheet.
+Further settlement efforts eventually resulted in a Settlement Agreement that provides substantial benefits to the proposed Class.
+Specifically, the Settlement will require Cognosphere to change its practices with respect to minors in the United States to ensure that its refund policies are put in full compliance with California Family Code §§ 6701 and 6710, which Plaintiff's counsel estimates has a value of up to tens of millions of dollars to the Settlement Class.